Upton Park F.C.: Famous players

 Famous players for the side included Charles Alcock, later president of the Football Association, FA Cup Final referees Alfred Stair and Segar Bastard (who was also an England international), and Charlie Dove, one of the early leading players for Thames Ironworks.
 Upton Park also supplied two other England internationals, Clement Mitchell and Conrad Warner.
 Claude Buckenham, who played in the Olympic team of 1900, represented England at cricket.

 Legacy

 Upton Park continued to play until at least 1911, according to modern-day records.
 The Upton Park Trophy, the annual playoff between the league champions of Guernsey and Jersey, is named for the Upton Park side, to commemorate their tenth annual tour of the islands, which they made in 1906.
 In 2016, coinciding with West Ham United's move to the London Stadium, Upton Park were 'reformed' as an amateur club and staged the final game at the Boleyn Ground, against Royal Engineers.

 Upton Park FC was responsible for proposing two of the most important rule changes in the history of association football: in 1870, the club proposed abolishing all handling of the ball (previously, any player was allowed to catch the ball).
 In 1871, the club introduced a proposal to create the special position of goalkeeper, who alone would be allowed to handle the ball.

+Refoundation

+The team was refounded in 2016, it is an amateur team and competes only in friendlies, usually for charity.